 The following section gives an overview of the manual calibration process.
-For details on setting up and running this processes, refer to the section entitled Calibration on page 93.
-As the 9240 is a multi channel analyzer, the user must define which channel will be used for calibration (see Automatic calibration setup on page 99).
-If the analyzer is set up as a single channel unit, then calibration will always be made on channel 1 by default.
+For details on setting up and running this processes, refer to the section entitled Calibration on page 85.

 This process calculates the slope and offset of the ISE sodium electrode and the reference electrode.
 It is based on the measurement of potential and temperature of two different samples of known sodium concentration.